Ready to save? Here are the best deals of Prime Day 2022

 Keep your teeth and gums in great shape with this advanced water flosser.
 It holds enough water for up to 90 seconds of use, so you don’t need to refill.
 It also offers 10 settings and multiple tips, making it perfect for the whole family.

 This capsule drinker maker takes all the work out of mixing up your favorite cocktails.
-It’s compatible with the Bartesian capsules, which offer more than 40 drink options.
+It is compatible with the Bartesian capsules, which offer more than 40 drink options.
 You can also choose from mocktail, light, regular and strong drink options.

 - Clean the air in your home with the Shark Air Purifier, now 49% off.